 - Value in Use and Actual Cash Value

 How does the process work?

-- We will make arrangements with you for an assessment of the personal property.
-This may include taking or reviewing photos or video, inventory, measurements, discovering provenance, and examining the physical aspects and characteristics of value of the item/items.
+- McCurdy will make arrangements with you for an assessment of the personal property.
+This may include taking or reviewing photos or video, inventory, discovering provenance, and examining the physical aspects and characteristics of value of the item/items.

 - Research and analysis.
-Taking into consideration the clients intended use and users, we will conduct the appropriate analysis in regards to market and value.
+Taking into consideration the client’s intended use and users, we will conduct the appropriate analysis in regard to market and value.

 No two appraisal assignments are approached the same.
-For this reason we have developed a tiered system of appraisal services to better serve our clients.
+We have developed a tiered system of appraisal services to better serve our clients.